 The following year, Stewart took over the Giants as Coach and fulfilled his end of the bargain with management to save money and finish in the ‘top 4’.
 During an injury spell in 2005/06, Rob Stewart re-joined the Giants playing staff as injury cover and again helped the organisation to another league championship.

 He moved back to play and coach with the Romford Raiders in 2006/07 before eventually returning to the Giants as an Assistant Coach when Steve Thornton took over for the 2008/09 season.
-As part of the coaching staff, Stewart has won another four Championships, the Knock Out Cup and Challenge Cup in 2009, the Playoff Championship in 2010 and the Elite League titles in 2012 and 2014.
+As part of the coaching staff, Stewart has won another eight Championships, the Knock Out Cup in 2009 and Challenge Cup in 2009, 2018 and 2019, the Playoff Championship in 2010 and the Elite League titles in 2012, 2014 and 2019.

 Stewart continues to be a loyal servant to the team he helped build back in 2000.
 He has also ensured the future of ice hockey is bright in Northern Ireland as the head coach of the Junior Giants Development Programme.
 In 2012 Rob Stewart was inducted into the Ice Hockey Journalists Hall of Fame and the following year, the Giants awarded Stewart a testimonial in recognition of his outstanding service to the organisation.